reflectoring/reflectoring.github.io/_posts/book-reviews/2019-11-13-book-review-clean-code.md

 ### Objects and Data Structures

-* don't add getters and setters by default - instead provide an abstract interface to the data so that you can modify the implementation without having to think about the clients
+* don't add getters and setters by default - instead, provide an abstract interface to the data so that you can modify the implementation without having to think about the clients
 * adding a new data structure to procedural code is hard because all functions have to change
-* adding a new function to object oriented code is hard because all objects have to change
+* adding a new function to object-oriented code is hard because all objects have to change
 * an object hides its internals, a data structure doesn't
-* objects expose behaviour and hide data (i.e. adding or changing behaviour is hard while adding or changing the underlying data is easy)
+* objects expose behavior and hide data (i.e. adding or changing behavior is hard while adding or changing the underlying data is easy)
-* data structures have no behaviour and expose data (i.e. adding behaviour is easy while adding or changing data is hard)
+* data structures have no behavior and expose data (i.e. adding behavior is easy while adding or changing data is hard)
 * we don't need objects all the time - sometimes a data structure will do

 ### Error Handling